-The Company is currently waiting for regulatory and shareholder approval for its proposed plan of arrangement with Prophecy Resource Corp.
-(See subsequent event note) and is assessing various joint venture agreements for its Uruguay property, in addition to conducting further exploration work on its Canadian properties.
-As the Company reviews potential agreements and conducts exploration work on its existing properties appropriate disclosures will be made.
+The Company is assessing various joint venture agreements for its Uruguay property in addition to conducting further exploration work on its other properties.
+As the company reviews potential agreements and conducts exploration work on its existing properties appropriate disclosures will be made.